open-autonomy/escort/specification/V1/DeactivateEscortRequestV1.md

 | `"EscortId"` | EscortId | UUID | True | The escort id in which the AV is responding to |

 >[!NOTE]
-> The top-level message headers should contain the `EquipmentId`, indicating which AV the `deactivateEscortsRequestV1` message is for.
+> The top-level message headers should contain the `EquipmentIds`, indicating which AVs the `deactivateEscortsRequestV1` message are for.

 ## Examples